My Essentials: Application Info Regulations EPCs Guidance Documents Registers Schemes

 The affected zone of excavation is the zone adjacent to excavation works, which zone has a horizontal distance equivalent to the proposed depth of the excavation around the boundary of the excavation area.

 Prior to granting clearance, all the obligatory documents submitted by the client and his representative are reviewed by BCA.
-At this stage and only if necessary feedback will be provided.
+At this stage and only, if necessary, feedback will be provided.
 It is not possible to specify how long the whole process takes since each application is reviewed on its own merit and response depends on feedback (when required) from the applicant’s representative.

 Those properties that are contiguous to the proposed development and those that are affected by the excavation and fall within the excavation affected zone.
 Third Party have the right to review ONLY the condition report prepared for his/her property (not all the condition reports).